What Kind of Editing Does Your Book Need?

 In other words, a developmental editor is all about the big picture.
 If you have overarching concerns about your plot, main character, or even themes, a DE is a professional advice-giver.
 Usually backed by years of experience as a professional reader, they understand what can make a story work on a macro level.
-They are not preoccupied so much you’re your spelling or grammar mistakes, however, they may mention that you need to clean up sloppy prose in their evaluation.
+They are not preoccupied so much with your spelling or grammar mistakes; however, they may mention that you need to clean up sloppy prose in their evaluation.

 Consider hiring a developmental editor in Toronto if you need help with the following:

 Audience (does it change from chapter to chapter?
 Are some of the themes too mature for a YA reader)

 Weak points in the plot